Performance Evaluation and Management of LEV Systems

-The tutor on this highly inter-active course is Bill Cassells.
-Those who have attended the OXYL8 P601, P602 etc LEV courses will know that Bill brings a fresh approach to the subject together with his extensive knowledge of all things LEV — all of which is delivered in his own lively, supportive and informal style.
+The tutors on this highly inter-active course are Bill Cassells and Hazel Griffiths.
+Those who have attended the OXYL8 P601, P602 etc LEV courses will know that Bill & Hazel bring a fresh approach to the subject together with their extensive knowledge of all things LEV — all of which is delivered in a lively, supportive and informal style.

 The P604 course is particularly suited to LEV topic specialists, Health and Safety or Occupational Hygiene professionals, Managers, Supervisors and Building Services engineers (who have completed P601).

 This is a four day LEV training course with self study elements (evenings).
 The single (open book) Exam, which is taken on-line, consists of a mix of 35 short answer Theory and Practical questions, is on the final day .

 ***NOTE*** Itt is a BOHS requirement that delegates for P604 should have completed P601 (or at a minimum have passed both exams and be preparing Reports submissions) prior to attending.

 Delegates should also possess a good working knowledge of HSE’s Guidance on LEV, HSG258 and must also be competent in basic maths/algebra (areas, square roots etc.)